Ordina-cyber/Ordina-cyber.github.io/_posts/2021-06-23-Project-Management-part1.md

 ## You are assigned as the Project Manager: how to get started?
 The actual management of a project can differ a lot depending on the content, stakeholders, size, budget, etc. But this is how I try to manage:
 1. In my opinion, the key word is: organization.
 You will receive lots of information and need to keep an overview on a hundred different things.
-It is important that you keep on track of everything from day 1.
+It is important that you keep on track of everything from day 1. <br>
 2. Understand what your project entails.
 What are the objectives?
-What is the timeline?
+What is the timeline? <br>
 3. Identify the stakeholders.
 It is important to know who you will work with during the project and what their role exactly is.
-You need to identify all parties involved in the project that you will manage (e.g. your own team members, developers, testers, application owners, your superior, vendors, etc.).
+You need to identify all parties involved in the project that you will manage (e.g. your own team members, developers, testers, application owners, your superior, vendors, etc.). <br>
 4. Create a plan: who needs to do what by when?
-The more details you can include in your plan, the easier it is to follow it up.
+The more details you can include in your plan, the easier it is to follow it up. <br>
 5. Inform everyone involved about the plan and the goals that have been set.
-This is also the moment to let people ask questions to make sure everything is clear.
+This is also the moment to let people ask questions to make sure everything is clear. <br>
 6. Monitor the project progress and report back regularly.
 Is everything going according to plan?
-Or do you need to kick it up a notch?
+Or do you need to kick it up a notch? <br>
 7. Communicate!
 I try to talk to the people who are working on the project on a regular basis to see how things are moving or where they might be stuck.
-I also report the status of the project on a weekly basis to management, but the preferred frequency can differ for each project/environment.
+I also report the status of the project on a weekly basis to management, but the preferred frequency can differ for each project/environment. <br>
 8. Closure of the project and evaluation.
 If the objectives have been reached and the Board/Client is satisfied with the results, the project can be closed.
 If not, the Board/client can decide to add this to the next project or close it anyway.
 You can also opt to schedule a lessons learned at the end of the project as well to look back on what was done well and what could be improved for any future projects.

 *To be continued in the next article.*